bigfix/developer.bigfix.com/site/reference/types/string.md

 # type: string

 Strings are typically core objects, but some string inspectors may be client-specific.
 Note: A string literal is written within double quotes.
 Special characters must be inserted by using the percent sign followed by 2 hex digits.
-Special characters include those characters with ASCII codes less than the &#39;space&#39; character (hex 20) or greater than &#39;tilde&#39; character (hex 7f) as well as the percent character itself (25 hex).
-For example, to create a string containing a null character and a percent character use &quot;a null is %00, the percent itself is %25&quot;.
+Special characters include those characters with ASCII codes less than the &amp;#39;space&amp;#39; character (hex 20) or greater than &amp;#39;tilde&amp;#39; character (hex 7f) as well as the percent character itself (25 hex).
+For example, to create a string containing a null character and a percent character use &amp;quot;a null is %00, the percent itself is %25&amp;quot;.
 Conversion to upper and lower case is also provided.
 String works in combination with the string position and substring data types.
 A string position is a point within a string.
 It can be compared to an integer, but it also acts as a pointer within a string so that the preceding and following text can be extracted.
 A substring is a part of a larger string.
 All operations allowed on a string can be performed on a substring.
-There are two substrings &quot;be&quot; in the string &quot;To be or not to be&quot;.
+There are two substrings &amp;quot;be&amp;quot; in the string &amp;quot;To be or not to be&amp;quot;.
 The substrings only differ in their positions within the string.

-# abbr &lt;string&gt; of &lt;string&gt;
+# abbr &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;abbr&gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &amp;lt;abbr&amp;gt; tag modified by the first given string.

 {{#example}}
-Q: abbr "title=%22BigFix%22" of "bf"
+Q: abbr &quot;title=%22BigFix%22&quot; of &quot;bf&quot;
-A: <abbr title="BigFix">bf</abbr>
+A: &lt;abbr title=&quot;BigFix&quot;&gt;bf&lt;/abbr&gt;
 I: singular html
 {{/example}}

-# abbr of &lt;string&gt;
+# abbr of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;abbr&gt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &amp;lt;abbr&amp;gt; tag.

-# account with privilege &lt;string&gt;
+# account with privilege &lt;string&gt; : security account

 Returns a security account constant corresponding to an account with the privilege specified in the string.

-# acronym &lt;string&gt; of &lt;string&gt;
+# acronym &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;acronym&gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &amp;lt;acronym&amp;gt; tag modified by the first given string.

-# acronym of &lt;string&gt;
+# acronym of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;acronym&gt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &amp;lt;acronym&amp;gt; tag.

-# active device file &lt;string&gt;
+# active device file &lt;string&gt; : file

 Under Windows NT, returns a file object corresponding to the name provided.
 See file.

-# address &lt;string&gt; of &lt;string&gt;
+# address &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;address&gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &amp;lt;address&amp;gt; tag modified by the first given string.

-# address of &lt;string&gt;
+# address of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;address&gt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &amp;lt;address&amp;gt; tag.

-# anchor &lt;string&gt; of &lt;string&gt;
+# anchor &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;a&gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &amp;lt;a&amp;gt; tag modified by the first given string.

-# anchor of &lt;string&gt;
+# anchor of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;a&gt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &amp;lt;a&amp;gt; tag.

-# application &lt;string&gt;
+# application &lt;string&gt; : application

 Returns the named applications (bundles) and executables as filesystem objects.

-# application usage &lt;string&gt;
+# application &lt;string&gt; : filesystem object

 No documentation exists.

+# application usage &lt;string&gt; : timed( time range, integer )

+No documentation exists.

-# application usage summary &lt;string&gt;
+# application usage summary &lt;string&gt; : application usage summary

-Returns the usage summary for the application specified in &lt;string&gt;.
+Returns the usage summary for the application specified in &amp;lt;string&amp;gt;.

-# b &lt;string&gt; of &lt;string&gt;
+# b &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;b&gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &amp;lt;b&amp;gt; tag modified by the first given string.

-# b of &lt;string&gt;
+# b of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;b&gt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &amp;lt;b&amp;gt; tag.

-# base &lt;string&gt; of &lt;string&gt;
+# base &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;base&gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &amp;lt;base&amp;gt; tag modified by the first given string.

-# base of &lt;string&gt;
+# base of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;base&gt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &amp;lt;base&amp;gt; tag.

-# base64 decode &lt;string&gt;
+# base64 decode &lt;string&gt; : string

 Decode the string from [Base64](http://en.wikipedia.org/wiki/Base64).

 {{#example}}
-Q: base64 decode "SGVsbG8sIHdvcmxkIQ=="
+Q: base64 decode &quot;SGVsbG8sIHdvcmxkIQ==&quot;
 A: Hello, world!
 I: singular string
 {{/example}}

-# base64 encode &lt;string&gt;
+# base64 encode &lt;string&gt; : string

 Encode the string into [Base64](http://en.wikipedia.org/wiki/Base64).

 {{#example}}
-Q: base64 encode "Hello, world!"
+Q: base64 encode &quot;Hello, world!&quot;
 A: SGVsbG8sIHdvcmxkIQ==
 I: singular string
 {{/example}}

-# bes deployment option &lt;string&gt;
+# bes deployment option &lt;string&gt; : bes deployment option

-Returns the value associated with the deployment option named by the &lt;string&gt;.
+Returns the value associated with the deployment option named by the &amp;lt;string&amp;gt;.

-# bes domain &lt;string&gt;
+# bes domain &lt;string&gt; : bes domain

 Returns the first BES Domain whose title matches the specified name.

-# bes property &lt;string&gt;
+# bes property &lt;string&gt; : bes property

 Returns the first property whose name matches the given string.
 Note that it is not safe to assume that there is only one property with a given name.

-# big &lt;string&gt; of &lt;string&gt;
+# big &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;big&gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &amp;lt;big&amp;gt; tag modified by the first given string.

-# big of &lt;string&gt;
+# big of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;big&gt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &amp;lt;big&amp;gt; tag.

-# binary operator &lt;string&gt;
+# binary operator &lt;string&gt; : binary operator

 Typically used in the plural, returns the various possible binary inspectors that use the specified operators.

-# bit set &lt;string&gt;
+# bit set &lt;string&gt; : bit set

 Returns the bits of the binary number given by the string.

 {{#example}}
-Q: bit set "1010"
+Q: bit set &quot;1010&quot;
 A: 1010
 I: singular bit set
 {{/example}}

-# blockquote &lt;string&gt; of &lt;string&gt;
+# blockquote &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;blockquote&gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &amp;lt;blockquote&amp;gt; tag modified by the first given string.

-# blockquote of &lt;string&gt;
+# blockquote of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;blockquote&gt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &amp;lt;blockquote&amp;gt; tag.

-# body &lt;string&gt; of &lt;string&gt;
+# body &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;body&gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &amp;lt;body&amp;gt; tag modified by the first given string.

-# body of &lt;string&gt;
+# body of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;body&gt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &amp;lt;body&amp;gt; tag.

-# boolean &lt;string&gt;
+# boolean &lt;string&gt; : boolean

 Returns a boolean.
-For example, boolean &quot;TRUE&quot;.
+For example, boolean &amp;quot;TRUE&amp;quot;.

-# br &lt;string&gt;
+# br &lt;string&gt; : html

-Creates an HTML &lt;br/&gt; tag with an included modifier, such as class.
+Creates an HTML &amp;lt;br/&amp;gt; tag with an included modifier, such as class.

-# bundle &lt;string&gt;
+# bundle &lt;string&gt; : bundle

 Returns a bundle (CFBundle) by name.

-# capability &lt;string&gt;
+# capability &lt;string&gt; : capability

 Converts a string to a capability object for rpm dependency version comparisons.
-Strings with version information take the form capability relation version, where relation is one of {&lt;,&gt;,&gt;=,&lt;=,=}.
+Strings with version information take the form capability relation version, where relation is one of {&amp;lt;,&amp;gt;,&amp;gt;=,&amp;lt;=,=}.
 If a relation and version are not specified, then comparisons will assume a capability at any version number.

-# caption &lt;string&gt; of &lt;string&gt;
+# caption &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;caption&gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &amp;lt;caption&amp;gt; tag modified by the first given string.

-# caption of &lt;string&gt;
+# caption of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;caption&gt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &amp;lt;caption&amp;gt; tag.

-# case insensitive regex &lt;string&gt;
+# case insensitive regex &lt;string&gt; : regular expression

 Returns a case-insensitive regular expression from the supplied string.

-# case insensitive regular expression &lt;string&gt;
+# case insensitive regular expression &lt;string&gt; : regular expression

-Same as case insensitive regex &lt;string&gt;.
+Same as case insensitive regex &amp;lt;string&amp;gt;.

-# cast &lt;string&gt;
+# cast &lt;string&gt; : cast

-Returns a list of the objects that can be cast into the type specified by &lt;string&gt;.
+Returns a list of the objects that can be cast into the type specified by &amp;lt;string&amp;gt;.

-# catalog &lt;string&gt;
+# catalog &lt;string&gt; : message_catalog

 No documentation exists.

-# character &lt;integer&gt; of &lt;string&gt;
+# character &lt;integer&gt; of &lt;string&gt; : substring

-Returns a string of length 1 made by taking the character identified by &lt;integer&gt; from the string.
+Returns a string of length 1 made by taking the character identified by &amp;lt;integer&amp;gt; from the string.
 Numbering begins at zero.

 {{#example}}
-Q: character 1 of "hello"
+Q: character 1 of &quot;hello&quot;
 A: e
 I: singular substring
 {{/example}}

-# character of &lt;string&gt;
+# character of &lt;string&gt; : substring

 Returns the characters from the string.

 {{#example}}
-Q: characters of "hello"
+Q: characters of &quot;hello&quot;
 A: h
 A: e
 A: l